 A long-ago boss used to say “make the month, make the quarter, make the year”.
 I think he had it exactly right.
 You establish big goals once a year and then you deliver against those goals one month at a time, making adjustments and course corrections during every step of the journey, while never losing sight of your desired end-point.
 This is how great companies operate and succeed year after year.

 If you are looking for solutions to manage a detailed and decision-based budget process integrated with an accountability-based forecasting process so that you achieve your goals and become a great company, our FutureView Systems platform might be for you.
 Schedule a free demo of our Platform to see our accountability-based forecasting approach in action and make your finance function organizationally impactful.

--- Stay tuned for more on this topic in the third blog post in this series, where we dive deeper into variance analysis and reveal what it takes to develop ideal budgets and forecasts.
+-- Check out the third blog post in this series, where we dive deeper into variance analysis and reveal what it takes to develop ideal budgets and forecasts.